 Lower tax rates, more money.
 One of the biggest changes under the new tax law that may impact how much you need to have withheld from your paycheck is the reduced tax rates.
-Tax rates were reduced about 1 – 3% for the majority of taxpayers so you may be seeing more money in your paycheck.
+Tax rates were reduced about 1 – 4% for the majority of taxpayers so you may be seeing more money in your paycheck.
 Although the IRS adjusted the withholding tables that employers use to produce the correct amount of tax withholding for people with simpler tax situations, for instance, those who only take the standard deduction, the withholding tables don’t reflect some of the other changes that impact more involved tax returns like the reduction of some itemized deductions.
-To make sure you give your employer the right W-4 withholding allowances to boost your tax refund — or your take-home pay you can use the TurboTax updated W-4 calculator.
+To make sure you give your employer the right W-4 withholding allowances to boost your tax refund — or your take-home pay you can use the updated TurboTax W-4 calculator.

 Changes if you’re a homeowner.
-If you are a homeowner or are considering buying your dream home, some of the changes in the new tax law are very important for you.
-As an existing homeowner, you may see fewer tax deductions that lower your tax liability especially if you live in a state with high property taxes since the new law limits the amount of state and local property, income, and sales taxes that can be deducted to $10,000.
-In the past, these taxes have generally been fully tax deductible.
+If you are a homeowner or are considering buying your dream home, some of the changes in the tax law are very important for you.
+As an existing homeowner, you may see fewer tax deductions that lower the taxes you owe especially if you live in a state with high property taxes — since the law limits the amount of state and local property and state income or sales taxes that can be deducted to $10,000.
+In the past, these taxes have generally been fully tax-deductible.
 Due to the cap on these tax deductions, you may now also have to take the standard deduction on your taxes instead of taking itemized deductions since the standard deduction has almost doubled.
-Don’t worry about knowing if you should take the standard deduction or itemized deduction at tax time.
-TurboTax will ask you simple questions about you and give you the option (standard deduction or itemized) that’s best for you.
+Don’t worry about knowing if you should take the standard deduction or itemize your tax deductions at tax time.
+TurboTax will ask you simple questions about you and give you the option (standard deduction or itemized) that you’re eligible for based on your entries.

-What You Can Do to Start Planning Now?
+What Can You Do Now?

 Adjust your withholding allowances.
 One of the best things you can do is to use the TurboTax updated W-4 calculator to boost your tax refund — or your take-home pay.

 Reduce your taxable income.
 You can decrease your taxable income by making smart money moves throughout the year like investing in your 401K or IRA.
-Also, don’t forget expenses like paying student loan interest can be tax deductible and will decrease your taxable income at tax time.
+Also, don’t forget expenses like paying student loan interest can be tax-deductible and will decrease your taxable income at tax time.